 Many businesses underestimate how long it takes to recover momentum after systems are restored.
 Staff may spend hours catching up, verifying data integrity or redoing lost work.

-When evaluating the cost of IT downtime UK, organisations must account for these secondary effects — not just the outage window itself.
+When evaluating the cost of IT downtime UK, organisations must account for these secondary effects alongside wider IT operational risk rather than focusing only on the visible outage window itself.

 Repeated downtime damages employee confidence in systems.